lei-houjyu/Lei-Houjyu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am currently a research engineer at [SystemsResearch@Google](https://techsysinfra.google/research/).
-Previously, I obtained my PhD from [Computer Science Department, Columbia University](https://www.cs.columbia.edu/), supervised by [Prof. Asaf Cidon](https://www.asafcidon.com/).
-My research interest includes storage and ML systems.
-Before joining Columbia, I spent four wonderful years in [IPADS, Shanghai Jiao Tong University](https://ipads.se.sjtu.edu.cn/), where I was advised by [Prof. Haibo Chen](https://ipads.se.sjtu.edu.cn/pub/members/haibo_chen).
-My research was recognized by best paper award in OSDI and adopted in OpenJDK.
+I am a Research Engineer at [SystemsResearch@Google](https://techsysinfra.google/research/).
+I earned my PhD from the [Computer Science Department at Columbia University](https://www.cs.columbia.edu/), where I was advised by [Prof. Asaf Cidon](https://www.asafcidon.com/).
+My research focuses on the intersection of storage and AI systems.

+Prior to Columbia, I spent four years at the [Institute of Parallel and Distributed Systems (IPADS)](https://ipads.se.sjtu.edu.cn/) at Shanghai Jiao Tong University, advised by [Prof. Haibo Chen](https://ipads.se.sjtu.edu.cn/pub/members/haibo_chen).
+My work has been recognized with a Best Paper Award at OSDI and has been integrated into OpenJDK.
+I currently serve on the Program Committees for NSDI, ATC, and FAST.

 Education
 ======